Forced child marriage

 "I did not choose my husband," says 15-year-old Pauline from West Pokot, Kenya.
 "I don’t like him, but I have to because he is my husband."

-Forced to leave school because her parents couldn't pay anymore, Pauline had FGM, aged 10, and was married off shortly afterwards.
+Forced to leave school because her parents couldn't pay anymore, Pauline underwent FGM aged 10, and was forced to marry shortly afterwards.

 Extremely vulnerable to violence